unibo-spe/spe-slides/content/02-kotlin/_index.md

 but returns the context object
 <br/>
-Used to cause side effects from a specific context, and returning the original object
+Used to cause side effects from a specific context, and return the original object

 ```kotlin
 1.apply { println("${this + 1}1") } // Prints 21, returns 1